pffy/clockmath/README.md

 Clock time is a mixed number that contains information about whole hours and fractions of hours.

-Because clock time (as a mixed number) is common in clock math, this workbook has a table that helps us make calculations with fractions of 60 ([Table B: Fractions of 60](/TABLE-B.md)).
+Because clock time (as a mixed number) is common in clock math, this workbook has a table that helps us make calculations with fractions of 60 ([Table B: Fractions of 60](/TABLE-B#table-b)).

-> **USING ALEXA:** When you use the voice command "time" with the Amazon Alexa voice assistant or smart speaker, the application programming interface (API) assumes you mean "clock time" as input.
+> **USING ALEXA:** When you use the voice command "time" with the Amazon Alexa voice assistant or smart speaker, the Alexa voice interface assumes you mean "clock time" as input.

-The API requires you to ask a specific question related to time.
+Alexa requires you to ask a specific question related to time.
 For example, you can ask "how many minutes since midnight?" or "how many seconds since midnight?" for a non-clock answer.

 In each case, the previous midnight of the current day is the fixed point of reference used to provide you an answer.
 You can also ask these questions to Wolfram Alpha:

   + [how many seconds since midnight?](https://www.wolframalpha.com/input?i=how+many+seconds+since+midnight%3F)
   + [how many minutes since midnight?](https://www.wolframalpha.com/input?i=how+many+minutes+since+midnight%3F)

-## Clock Talk
+## Clock Devices

-Now, let's talk about clocks -- well, clock devices.
+Now, let's talk about devices.

 Some clocks tick to mark the passing of a second; some do not.
 For decades, clocks have captured the imagination of artists and musicians.